undu/hexo_blog/source/_posts/My-marvelous-adventures-with-Docker-Part-II.md

 ]
 ```

-Afert starting our docker container we would see our apache default page throught port 8080 in our docker host.
+After starting our docker container we would see our apache default page throught port 8080 in our docker host.

 **Using Dockerfile to create images**